 |S.N.||Field & Description|

 Traffic Class (8-bits): These 8 bits are divided into two parts.
-Most significant 6 bits are used for Type of Service, which tells the Router what services should be provided to this packet.
-Least significant 2 bits are used for Explicit Congestion Notification (ECN).
+The most significant 6 bits are used for Type of Service to let the Router Known what services should be provided to this packet.
+The least significant 2 bits are used for Explicit Congestion Notification (ECN).

 Flow Label (20-bits): This label is used to maintain the sequential flow of the packets belonging to a communication.
-The source labels the sequence which helps the router to identify that this packet belongs to a specific flow of information.
-This field helps to avoid re-ordering of data packets.
+The source labels the sequence to help the router identify that a particular packet belongs to a specific flow of information.
+This field helps avoid re-ordering of data packets.
 It is designed for streaming/real-time media.

-Payload Length (16-bits): This field is used to tell the routers how much information this packet contains in its payload.
+Payload Length (16-bits): This field is used to tell the routers how much information a particular packet contains in its payload.
 Payload is composed of Extension Headers and Upper Layer data.
-With 16 bits, up to 65535 bytes can be indicated but if Extension Headers contain Hop-by-Hop Extension Header than payload may exceed 65535 bytes and this field is set to 0.
+With 16 bits, up to 65535 bytes can be indicated; but if the Extension Headers contain Hop-by-Hop Extension Header, then the payload may exceed 65535 bytes and this field is set to 0.

-Next Header (8-bits): This field is used to indicate either the type of Extension Header, or if Extension Header is not present then it indicates the Upper Layer PDU.
-The values for the type of Upper Layer PDU is same as IPv4’s.
+Next Header (8-bits): This field is used to indicate either the type of Extension Header, or if the Extension Header is not present then it indicates the Upper Layer PDU.
+The values for the type of Upper Layer PDU are same as IPv4’s.